top of page

 Sixu Gao

-My collection, “Hidden Silver Flowers,” explores themes of feminism and femininity, inspired by my mother’s grey hair and her role as a mother.
 This project challenges societal expectations of women, focusing on the repression of individuality.
 My mother’s habit of dyeing her grey hair black reflects her struggle with aging and the belief that grey hair is less valuable than black.
 However, I view grey hair as a symbol of life’s fullness, experience, and renewal, akin to flowers in nature, which represent vitality.

 In my work, I draw parallels between my mother’s concealed grey hair and the hidden floral motifs in women’s lingerie.
 I explore the undervalued textiles and tools traditionally associated with women, such as lace, yarn, and spinning.
-By spinning grey hair into silk threads and incorporating floral motifs into fabric jewelry, I highlight the sacred and powerful abilities of women while challenging societal demands.
+By spinning grey hair into silk threads and incorporating floral motifs into fabric jewellery, I highlight the sacred and powerful abilities of women while challenging societal demands.

-Throughout my process, I have experimented with different spinning techniques, discovering that each fiber requires specific tools.
+Throughout my process, I have experimented with different spinning techniques, discovering that each fibre requires specific tools.
 Spinning grey hair with a spindle and then a spinning wheel, I found strength in the yarn I created, using it to crochet necklaces and lace patterns.
 This exploration underscores the complexity and strength inherent in tasks often perceived as simple.

 My final collection consists of interactive pieces that celebrate the undervalued power and work of women.
 Through spinning lace fabrics and showcasing beautiful grey hair, I aim to honor and elevate the often-overlooked contributions of women in textiles and beyond.